HomeBlog Home

 Location: 1201 Agriculture Street, Raleigh, NC 27603

-At the North Carolina State Farmers Market, you will find 30,000 square feet of specialty shops, restaurants, and produce tons.
+At the North Carolina State Farmers Market, you will find 30,000 square feet of specialty shops, restaurants, and tons of fresh produce.
 A fun fact about Raleigh is that this market is considered one of the country's best and most modern markets.
-Customers come and browse delicious and fresh fruits and vegetables.
-They also have various meat and dairy products to purchase from local farms.

 Fresh Produce Stands at Farmers Market With People Shopping